Lucretiel/stowaway/README.md

 # stowaway

+**Due to ongoing soundness issues, this crate is considered permanently unsound until future notice.
+Do not use it in your projects.**

 Stowaway is a library for packing data into a pointer, if it fits, boxing it otherwise

 ## Note about testing